 Power Supply Unit (PSU) – The Energy Provider

-The power supply (SMPS – Switched-Mode Power Supply) converts electric current (AC power) from the wall socket into the DC voltage that the computer’s internal components can use.
+The Power Supply Unit (PSU), often an SMPS (Switched‑Mode Power Supply), converts AC power from the wall into the DC voltages used by computer components.
 It provides stable power to the motherboard, CPU, drives, and other peripherals.

-A single SMPS provides the various DC voltages needed, such as +3.3V, +5V, and +12V, through different connectors.
+It typically provides voltages like +3.3V, +5V, and +12V through different connectors.

 How it works

-- The SMPS takes the AC power and first converts it to pulsating DC using a rectifier and filter.
+- The SMPS takes the AC power from the wall socket and first converts it to pulsating DC using a rectifier and filter.

 - It then uses a high-frequency switch to chop the pulsating DC into a high-frequency signal.